Starting a new business? Get 40% off our accountancy services for 3 months! 😀

 |

-You might also need to include the details of any Capital Gains on your Self Assessment tax return.
-Capital Gains Tax is paid if you make a profit by ‘disposing’ of an asset that you own.
-Usually this means that you’ve sold it, but it might also means that you’ve given it away, swapped it, or compensated in another way for its loss.
+If you make a profit (or ‘gain’) from disposing of an asset then you might need to report this on your Self Assessment tax return in order to pay Capital Gains Tax.
+Disposing of an asset usually this means that you’ve sold it, but it can also mean that you’ve given it away, swapped it, or been compensated in another way for its loss.

 Subscribe to our newsletter to get accounting tips like this right to your inbox